Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 7:

 “manifestation”: it comes from the Greek noun phanērōsis (pronounced fah-nay-roh-seess), and it is used only twice, here and in 2 Cor.
 4:2, but the verb is used 49 times and the adjective 18 times.
 The noun can mean “disclosure and announcement” (BDAG).
 But that’s a little arid.
 I like manifestation, as do the major translations (KJV, NASB, NIV, NKJV, RSV).
 In this context it does not connote permanence, for the recipient of the gift (the person) cannot claim it as his own, but the Spirit manifests the gift, and then it subsides until another need arises.
 It seems to be a brief manifestation, like fireworks that shoot up, display its power, and then disappear, until the Spirit moves again.
-(No, the fireworks metaphor does not mean “showing off” so the gifted can get hyped-up attention and raise funds.)
+(No, the fireworks metaphor does not mean “showing off” so the gifted person can get hyped-up attention and raise funds.)
 The manifestation of the gift is produced by the Spirit, visible for all to see, through person’s words and actions.

 “common benefit”: I added the word “common,” because it is implied.
-“Benefit” is the verb sympherō (pronounced soom-feh-roh), and it combines syn (with) and pher– (carry), so picture disparate things being brought together and combined to benefit people.
+“Benefit” comes from the verb sympherō (pronounced soom-feh-roh), functioning as a noun following pros to (pronounced pross- tah), which means “towards (the goal) of benefiting.”
+The term combines syn / sym (with) and pher– (carry), so picture disparate things being brought together and combined to benefit people.
 Formally it means “bring together in a heap, bring together; to be advantageous, help, confer, be profitable / useful” (BDAG).

 It is used 15 times.
 It is translated in the NIV as “good” or “better” (Matt.
 5:29-30; 18:6; 19:10; John 11:50; 16:7; 18:4; Heb.
 12:10); “beneficial” (1 Cor.
 6:12; 19:23); “bring together (Acts 19:19); “common good” (here); “best” (2 Cor.
 8:10); “gained” (2 Cor.
 12:1).

-NINEFOLD GIFTS
+NINE GIFTS

 8:

 “person”: this word has been supplied.
 I could have said “each” or “one” or “each one,” which is literal, but I wanted to emphasize gender inclusiveness and that the Spirit works through people, male and female.
-The pronoun is masculine, but in Greek it encompasses men and women, like our word mankind.
+The relative pronoun or adjective is masculine, but in Greek it encompasses men and women, like our word mankind.
 But if you don’t like it, then just use “one” or “each one.”
-The point is that everyone gets to play (as John Wimber used to say).

 1..
 A Message of Wisdom